Leonardo DiCaprio: 1997–2001: Titanic and worldwide recognition

-DiCaprio rejected a role in Boogie Nights (1997) to star opposite Kate Winslet in James Cameron's Titanic as members of different social classes who fall in love aboard RMS Titanic during its ill-fated maiden voyage.
-DiCaprio initially had doubts, but was eventually encouraged by Cameron to pursue the part.
-With a production budget of more than $200 million, the film was the most expensive in history at the time, and was shot at Rosarito, Baja California where a replica of the ship was created.
-Titanic became the highest-grossing film at the time, eventually earning more than $2.1 billion in box-office receipts worldwide.
-The role of Jack Dawson transformed DiCaprio into a superstar, resulting in intense adoration among teenage girls and young women in general that became known as "Leo-mania."
-The film won 11 Academy Awards—the most wins for any film – including Best Picture, but DiCaprio's failure to gain a nomination led to a protest against the Academy of Motion Picture Arts and Sciences (AMPAS) by more than 200 fans.
+DiCaprio rejected a role in Boogie Nights (1997) to star opposite Kate Winslet in James Cameron's Titanic as members of different social classes who fall in love aboard RMS Titanic.
+DiCaprio had doubts, but was encouraged by Cameron to pursue the part.
+With a production budget of more than $200 million, Titanic was the most expensive in history at the time.
+It became the highest-grossing film at the time, earning more than $2.1 billion in box-office receipts worldwide.
+It won 11 Academy Awards—the most wins for any film—including Best Picture; DiCaprio's failure to gain a nomination led to a protest against the Academy of Motion Picture Arts and Sciences by more than 200 fans.
 He was nominated for other high-profile awards, including a Golden Globe Award for Best Actor.

-DiCaprio stated in 2000: "I have no connection with me during that whole Titanic phenomenon and what my face became around the world [...]
+Titanic transformed DiCaprio into a superstar, drawing adoration among teenage girls and young women that became known as "Leo-mania".
+The success bolstered DiCaprio's standing as a teen idol and romantic lead, an image from which he sought to dissociate himself.
+He reduced his workload "to learn to hear [his] own voice in choosing the roles" that he wanted to pursue.
+He said in 2000: "I have no connection with me during that whole Titanic phenomenon and what my face became around the world [...]
 I'll never reach that state of popularity again, and I don't expect to [...]
 It's not something I'm going to try to achieve either."
+In 2025, DiCaprio said he regretted the decision to turn down Boogie Nights, saying it was "a profound movie of my generation".

-In his 2015 Rolling Stone article, Ebiri called the role DiCaprio's best, writing that he and Winslet "infuse their earnest back-and-forth with so much genuine emotion that it's hard not to get swept up in their doomed love affair."
-A writer for Vanity Fair in 2008 similarly labeled them "Hollywood's most iconic screen couple" since Humphrey Bogart and Ingrid Bergman.
-Essaying her first viewing of the film in 2017, Vox contributor Alissa Wilkinson took note of DiCaprio's "boyish charm" and found his performance "natural and unaffected."
-The success of Titanic intensified DiCaprio's standing as a teen idol and romantic lead, an image from which he sought to dissociate himself.
-He reduced his workload in order "to learn to hear [his] own voice in choosing the roles" that he wanted to pursue.
+In his 2015 Rolling Stone article, Ebiri called the Titanic role DiCaprio's best, writing that he and Winslet "infuse their earnest back-and-forth with so much genuine emotion that it's hard not to get swept up in their doomed love affair".
+A writer for Vanity Fair in 2008 labeled them "Hollywood's most iconic screen couple" since Humphrey Bogart and Ingrid Bergman.
+Writing about her first viewing of Titanic in 2017, Vox contributor Alissa Wilkinson described DiCaprio's "boyish charm" and found his performance "natural and unaffected".